Simple explanations we love! We hope this helps everyone.

 This is the general term used to gloss over the next three points:

 This is the forward (negative) or backwards (positive) tilt of the spindle steering axis.
-It is what causes your steering to ‘self-centre’.
+It is what causes your steering to ‘self-center’.
 Correct caster is almost always positive.
 Look at a bicycle – the front forks have a quite obvious rearward tilt to the handlebars, and so are giving positive caster.
 The whole point of it is to give the car (or bike) a noticeable center point of the steering – a point where it’s obvious the car will be going in straight line.

 Camber is the tilt of the top of a wheel inward or outwards (negative or positive).
 Proper camber (along with toe and caster) make sure that the tire tread surface is as flat as possible on the road surface.
 If your camber is out, you’ll get tire wear.
 Too much negative camber (wheels tilt inwards) causes tread and tire wear on the inside edge of the tire.
 Consequently, too much positive camber causes wear on the outside edge.